chee86j/WorksteamCompassAI/README.md

 # WorkStream Compass AI

-LangChain + OpenAI + Qdrant + Redis blueprint for internal RAG that scales **without runaway token costs**.
-The goal is a pragmatic monorepo pattern you can clone, trim, or extend for your own helpdesk or SOP assistant.
+LangChain + OpenAI + Qdrant + Redis blueprint for departmental or personal work assistants that scale **without runaway token costs**.
+The goal is a pragmatic monorepo pattern you can clone, trim, or extend for your own team knowledge assistant or SOP companion—whether you deploy it internally or call hosted OpenAI models directly.

-> Security note: assume an internal, trusted network.
-Lock down ingest/answer endpoints before moving outside the firewall or adding multi-tenant users.
+> Security note: even if you expose this beyond an internal, trusted network, make sure ingest/answer endpoints are locked down before inviting multi-tenant users.

 ---